 Zacks: Petrofac Ltd (POFCY) Given Average Rating of "Hold" by Analysts

-Petrofac Ltd has been assigned an average broker rating score of 3.00 from the one analysts that provide coverage for the stock, Zacks Investment Research reports.
-One equities research analyst has rated the stock with a hold rating.
+Shares of Petrofac Ltd have received an average broker rating score of 3.00 from the one brokers that provide coverage for the stock, Zacks Investment Research reports.
+One analyst has rated the stock with a hold rating.

 Comments